 How does Eclipse Theia compare to VS Code?

 Eclipse Theia reuses a lot of technology and concepts from VS Code, including LSP, the Monaco Code editor and the general usability concept.
 Theia provides the same extension API as VS Code, so you can use VS Code extensions in Theia.
 Additionally, Theia provides a second, more powerful extension mechanism (see here for the difference between the extension mechanisms of Theia).
-Furthermore, Theia provides an online mode out of the box and is a vendor neutral project hosted at the Eclipse Foundation.
+Theia allows the creation of fully customized tools and is a vendor neutral project hosted at the Eclipse Foundation.
 See the more detailed comparison between VS Code and Eclipse Theia for more information.

 How to get support and consulting for Eclipse Theia?